In recent years, fake meat products have gone from a niche vegan interest to a mainstream one.

 There are still a number of hurdles to overcome before cell-based meat makes it into stores.
 First, there’s a challenge called “scaffolding” — figuring out how to shape cultured cells into tissue.
 Right now, cell-based meat techniques can make a decent replacement for, say, ground beef.
 But to replace a steak, you need to grow the cells into the tissues they grow into in living animals.
 Researchers are still figuring out how to do that.

 Once you have a product, there’s the question of scaling it.
 The hope for cell-based meat is that it can eventually meet all of the world’s demand for meat, which is steadily increasing as the world gets wealthier.
 To do that, it’s not enough to be able to make one steak — you need to be able to make steaks at the same incredible scale that factory farms do.

 But investors are optimistic that with enough effort, funding, and researcher attention, the remaining technical challenges will prove to have a solution.
-Meat producers like Tyson Foods have invested in Memphis Meats, a leading cell-based meat company, and more new companies are joining the emerging field: there are at least nine in the US and more than 20 worldwide.
+Meat producers like Tyson Foods have invested in Memphis Meats, a leading cell-based meat company, and more new companies are joining the emerging field: as of 2020, there were at least nine in the US and more than 20 worldwide.

 If cell-based meat can succeed, it will likely be able to win over some consumers who aren’t sold on anything made from plants, no matter how similar the taste.

 7) Does all this progress on meat alternatives signal the end of meat?